Pope Pius IX and Judaism: 1871 speech

-Beatification controversy
+Beatification debate

 The beatification of Pope Pius IX, by Pope John Paul II, revived the controversy over the Pius IX and the Jews, including unfounded claims that Pius IX had "abused" Mortara, based on accounts of Edgardo hiding under the cassock of Pius IX.

 Jewish groups and others, led by several descendants of the Mortara family, protested the Vatican's beatification of Pius in 2000.
 In 1997 David Kertzer published The Kidnapping of Edgardo Mortara, which brought the case back into public attention.
 The story became the subject of a play, Edgardo Mine by Alfred Uhry.

 Jesuit Father Giacomo Martina, a professor at the Pontifical Gregorian University in Rome, wrote in a book about Pius's life: "In perspective, the Mortara story demonstrates the profound zeal of Pius IX [and] his firmness in carrying out what he perceived to be his duty at the cost of losing personal popularity."
 He also said the beatified pope regarded his critics as "unbelievers … [operating] a war machine against the church."
 Some senior Catholics continue to defend Pius's actions in the Mortara case.

 In 1912, in his written statement in favor of the beatification of Pius IX, Edgardo Mortara recalled his own feelings about the abduction: "Eight days later, my parents presented themselves to the Institute of Neophytes to initiate the complex procedures to get me back in the family.
 As they had complete freedom to see me and talk with me, they remained in Rome for a month, coming every day to visit me.
 Needless to say, they tried every means to get me back – caresses, tears, pleas and promises.
 Despite all this, I never showed the slightest desire to return to my family, a fact which I do not understand myself, except by looking at the power of supernatural grace."

 Monsignor Carlo Liberati, the church official who advanced Pius IX's beatification, said Pius should not be judged by the Mortara case: "In the process of beatification, this wasn't considered a problem because it was a habit of the times" to take baptized Jews and raise them as Catholics.
 "We can't look at the Church with the eyes of the year 2000, with all of the religious liberty that we have now," Liberati said.
 Liberati also said: "The servant girl wanted to give the grace of God to the child.
 She wanted him to go to heaven … [and] at the time, the spiritual paternity was more important than civil paternity."
 Based on the Catholic teaching, Extra Ecclesiam Nulla Salus ("outside the Church, there is no salvation"), the servant girl feared that Mortara would have gone to Hell for all eternity.